SaeidDaliriSusefi/LakeWSE-Estimation/README.md

-# 🌊 Lake Extend and Water Surface Elevation Detection using Landsat & ICESat-2 ATL03
+# 🌊 Lake Extend and Water Surface Elevation Estimation using Landsat & ICESat-2 ATL03

 This project combines optical satellite imagery and LiDAR photon data to detect river widths and estimate water surface elevation (WSE) across a defined region of interest.
 The method integrates Landsat 8 (NDWI) with ICESat-2 ATL03 photon heights, offering a semi-automated workflow for water body monitoring.